Biography

 Growing up in North Texas, versatile saxophonist and recording engineer Rob Brown gained an appreciation for classical music from a very young age.
 Rob began his musical training on the piano, and eventually fell in love with the tone concept of the classical saxophone after a formative concert with The Dallas Winds.
 Armed with his passion for music and his knowledge of the recording arts, Rob aims to realize not only his own musical dreams, but also the dreams of both his peers and students.

 Over the course of his music education, Rob has studied primarily with Carrie Koffman, Gary Louie, and Donald J. Fabian.
 With the teachings of these premiere pedagogues as inspiration, Rob eagerly shares his musical knowledge with a thriving studio of students of all ages and multiple instruments.
-He has mentored students who have place in local and state competitions, and he frequently pushes his students to be better than they were yesterday.
+He has mentored students who have placed in local and state competitions, and he frequently pushes his students to be better than they were yesterday.